borja-munoz/rayos/README.md

 - Tracing Algorithm
   - w: Turner Whitted Raytracer
   - s: Stochastic Raytracer
+- Number of sample rays (ignored if Whitted raytracer is used)
+- Number of shadow rays (ignored if Whitted raytracer is used)

 The program instantiates a `Scene` and the calls the raytracer `trace` method passing the scene as the parameter.